God gave the apostle John important messages for the seven churches of Revelation. How do these messages give instruction for His people today?

 Abuse of church eras

-The messages to the seven churches of Revelation 2-3 show us that the Church of God and its members were destined to face many trials throughout the centuries before Jesus Christ would return.
+The messages to the seven churches of Revelation 2-3 have continuing relevance for us today.
+They show us that the Church of God and its members were destined to face many trials throughout the centuries before Jesus Christ would return.
 Yet God promised to reward His Church and individual members if they would remain faithful to Him.

 What are you doing with the spiritual knowledge you have received?
 Are you remaining faithful to what God has revealed?
 Continue reading the information on this website to learn more about God’s way of life and how you can strengthen your relationship with God.
-You may find it especially helpful to study the sections on “The Church” and on “Christian Conversion.”
+You may find it especially helpful to study our booklet Where Is the Church Jesus Built?